Face Oils vs. Creams

 Face Oil for glowing skin

 Having suffered from adult acne myself, I know what its like to test a range of lotions on your skin that are available in supermarkets, drugstores and beauty counters.
 Feeling ashamed when one approaches those beauty counters with women having flawless skin and wishing deep down one’s own skin would look so beautiful and smooth.
 When I then decided to ignore all the marketing fluff and actually studied the ingredients list on products, I then realised that in most high-street brands, only a few high-performing, truly botanical ingredients are being used.
 I turned to oils having read about it several times that oil attracts oil and acne most of the time is due to free radicals and/or excess of sebum on our skin.
-Even though one added logical arguments and proven science to the debate with this beautician, she was too comfortable in her zone to look outside her box and possible agree to another approach.
+Even though one added logical arguments and proven science to the debate with this beautician, she was too comfortable in her zone to look outside her box and possibly agree to another approach.
 Even in Ayurveda, oil is being used for 1000s of years now taking over Europe in a storm.
 So it cannot be all a myth and made up by a huge corporation like Santa Claus with his red coat was invented by Coca Cola.
 And also when you turn to beauty trendsetters like Blake Lively (our girl-crush!) or Tara Fox – all of them are using natural face oils…

 Face Oils

 Some oils are actually very alike to our sebum on our skin such as Meadowfoam Oil rich in essential fatty acids that not only is required in our daily diet but also to keep our skin looking healthy.
 An ingredient that you will find in our Everyday Face Oil.
-Or a Jojoba Oils which is like Meadowfoam Oil rich in essential fatty acids and alike our sebum.
+Or a Jojoba Oil which is like Meadowfoam Oil rich in essential fatty acids and alike our sebum.
 Despite the fact that face oils have now been endorsed by everyone from dermatologists to aestheticians, and celebrities, many consumers are still scared of the idea of putting oil on their face, even though oils are the perfect skin care regime for your skin during those seasons to provide the right vitamins it needs.

 Creams certainly have a role to play in the everyday skincare routine.